HiroNewf/Python_Discord_Bot/README.md

 # PWN_Discord_Bot

 ## General
-PWN is a discord bot built in python that provides many different commands, but its main focus is useful cybersecurity commands for both technical and non technical users.
-This bot is very much a work in progress and will continue to get new commands and updates as times goes on.
+PWN is a discord bot built in python that is very much a work in progress and will continue to get new commands and updates as times goes on.
 To invite this bot to your own discord server go [here](https://discord.com/api/oauth2/authorize?client_id=1190778555903258765&permissions=3072&scope=bot).

 ## Commands
 PWN has a handful of useful commands and uses the prefix '^':

 ### General Commands
 - `^help`: A general help command that lists out all of the commands the bot supports and provides general usage information as well as command examples
-- `^advanced_help`: Shows the help page for advanced commands.
-- `^whoami`: Provides information about the bot, including its purpose and how to contribute.
 - `^hello`: A greeting/testing command.
 This command should just respond with "Hello!" and is mainly just used as a sort of ping command to make sure the bot is up
 - `^dog`: Gives you a random picture of a dog (out of like 5 images, but whatever)
 - `^time`: Displays the time and allows for an optional timezone argument that supports a variety of timezone formats (ETC, UTC+04:00, America/New_York).
 If no timezone argument is given by the user than it will default to the user's set timezone, if the user has no set timezone than it will default to UTC time.